SwathiKeshavamurthy/FitandFine-React-P5/TESTING.md

 ### Lighthouse
 - **Tool Used:** [Google Lighthouse](https://en.wikipedia.org/wiki/Google_Lighthouse)
 - **Purpose:** To assess the quality of web pages in terms of performance, accessibility, progressive web apps, SEO, and best practices.
-- **Process:** Software Stacks is tested with Google Lighthouse, which provides a detailed report on various aspects of the site’s performance and offers recommendations for improvement.
+- **Process:** Fit&Fine is tested with Google Lighthouse, which provides a detailed report on various aspects of the site’s performance and offers recommendations for improvement.

 | HTML Page / Source           |     Lighthouse Report Screenshot     |
 |------------------------------|--------------------------------------|